aronbencsiknu/NeuroEval/README.md

-# Benchmarking Framework for Neuromorphic Network-on-Chips
+# NeuroEval Benchmarking Framework for Neuromorphic Network-on-Chips

 Requires the Verilog files of the TaBuLa NoC in the root directory!